informatics-isi-edu/echo_lab_assistant/README.md

 1. Change 'Code entry type' to 'Upload a .zip'
 1. Clone this repository to your machine
 1. run the 'create_deployment.py' script.
 This should create a folder and .zip file in your deployments directory
-1. On the create Lambda function page under 'Code entry type' click 'upload' and upload the zip that 'create_deployment' create
+1. On the create Lambda function page under 'Code entry type' click 'upload' and upload the zip that 'create_deployment' created
 1. In the 'Handler*' box change 'lambda_function.lambda_handler' to 'main.lambda_handler'
 1. Set 'existing role' to 'lambda_basic_execution'
 1. Press 'Next' and then 'Create Function'
-1. On the 'Triggers' tap click 'Alexa Developer Portal'.
+1. On the 'Triggers' tab click 'Alexa Developer Portal'.
 (Copy the ARN in the top right corner)
-1. Press 'Alexa Skills Kit' then click 'Create add a new Skill'
+1. Press 'Alexa Skills Kit' then click 'Add a new Skill'
 1. Name the skill, then set the 'invocation name' to 'Jarvis'.
 Click Next
 1. In the 'extra' folder open 'sample_utterances.txt','genie_intent_schema' and 'custom slot types'.
 1. Set the corresponding sections to the text in the files.
 Click Next